Undervoltologist/g14-2024-speaker-tuning-upgrade/README.md

 I downloaded the Cirrus Logic and Dolby Drivers at the G14 2025's driver support page: https://rog.asus.com/laptops/rog-zephyrus/rog-zephyrus-g14-2025/helpdesk_download/
 The Dolby Driver already had the same speaker ID, so I just updated it without issue.
 However, Cirrus Logic changed the firmware tuning files and named them as GA403K instead of mine, which is the GA403.
 Hence, I just copy-pasted the 2025 tuning .bin's from it's folder and put them into the 2024's folder and renamed them to the 2024.
 Then I updated the Cirrus Logic driver and it just somehow worked.

-I'll provide the modified drivers here so you can install them easily.
+I'll provide the modified drivers in releases so you can install them easily.

-# extras
+# Extras
 2024 Speaker IDs:
 Asus_GA403_10431B13_240426
 DEV_0285_SUBSYS_10431B13_PCI_SUBSYS_1B131043